esrc-official/ESRC-SDK-Android-Extension-Marvrus/README.md

 ### Step 3: Start the ESRC SDK

 Start the ESRC SDK to recognize your facial expression, heart response and emotion.
-To the `start()` method, pass the `ESRCType.Property` to select analysis modules and the `ESRC.ESRCHandler` to handle the results.
-You should implement the callback method of `ESRC.ESRCHandler` interface.
+To the `start()` method, pass the `MarvrusType.Property` to select analysis modules and the `Marvrus.MarvrusHandler` to handle the results.
+You should implement the callback method of `Marvrus.MarvrusHandler` interface.
 So, you can receive the results of face, facial landmark, head pose, attention, facial expression, heart rate, heart rate variability and engagement.
 Please refer to **[sample app](https://github.com/esrc-official/ESRC-Android)**.

 ```java
 Marvrus.start(